gvdb/crowns/README.md

 * A player's turn is started by drawing one card from the top of the Deck and adding it to their Stronghold
 * A player cannot pass on this step
 * This step doesn't cost an action.
 Actions are only used in the Action Phase
-* If there are no cards in the Deck when the player begins their turn, this step is skipped and the player is allowed to finish their turn
+* If the player draws the last card in the deck they are allowed to finish their turn before the game ends

 ### Action Phase
-* The player then has 3 actions they may use on their turn
+* The player then has three actions they may use on their turn
 * Players can pass on any actions in their turn
 * The actions available to a player are (DCARR):
     + __Draw:__ The player takes the top card from the Deck and adds it to their Stronghold